MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 DNS record: f.contoso.com points to fpt.dfp.microsoft.com

-[!NOTE]
+> [!Note]
-Use the instance identifier (instance_id) provided during Dynamics 365 Fraud Protection setup process.
+> Use the instance identifier (instance_id) provided during Dynamics 365 Fraud Protection setup process.
 Without this instance_id, you cannot integrate with device fingerprinting.

 2. For backend onboarding, provide the SSL certificate for this subdomain to the Dynamics 365 Fraud Protection team.